visgl/deck.gl/docs/developer-guide/base-maps/using-with-mapbox.md

 ## Using with other basemap services

-It is possible to use the map component without the Mapbox service, you need a URL that conforms to the [Mapbox Style Specification](https://www.mapbox.com/mapbox-gl-js/style-spec) and pass it to `ReactMapGL` using the `mapStyle` prop.
+It is possible to use the map component without the Mapbox service, you need a URL that conforms to the [Mapbox Style Specification](https://www.mapbox.com/mapbox-gl-js/style-spec) and pass it to the `mapStyle` prop in mapbox-gl `Map` constructor or react-map-gl `Map` component.

 You can use existing free vector tile services: